lsst-sitcom/sitcomtn-037/index.rst

 The calculated values from Rapid Analysis are not to produce data products that are critical to commissioning (`FAFF-REQ-XXX3`_), however, it is expected that observatory functionality is reduced if an outage were to occur.
 This implies that the Rapid Analysis is not required to run at the summit, although if would be preferable to do so.
 The output from the Rapid Analysis will need to go into a database.
-Details of this are discussed in
+Details of this are database are discussed in `Deliverable 3`_.

 Based on the committee's experience commissioning previous telescopes, instruments and surveys, three different timescales for data interaction were identified as being critical to successful commissioning, each of which are discussed in the following subsections.
 The data products for the rapid timescales (<30 and 60 seconds) are described in the Outputs section of the `Rapid Analysis Use-case on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.